top of page

 Aspire also received funding from DanceEast, county councillors and Sizewell C.

-At this point Aspire was an informal network of people, but I established it as a community interest company to deliver the local your of Power of Stories in autumn 2021.
+At this point Aspire was an informal network of people, but I established it as a community interest company to deliver the local Power of Stories tour in autumn 2021 to spring 2023.

 Never before had local Black organisations received arts funding of this kind, and never before had they been positioned in a way which attracted so much regional and national press attention.
 This was my intention to provide this opportunity, and it so happened that it helped break footfall records for Power of Stories.

-Of course it was closely connected to Power of Stories, but together, the exhibition and Aspire provided an empowering opportunity for many people, which will be talked about for years to come.
+Of course it was closely connected to Power of Stories, but together, the exhibition and Aspire provided an empowering opportunity for many people, which is still talked about a few years on.

 Here's the evaluation for Power of Stories in Ipswich.
 And below are testimonies from community members regarding Aspire.